 Special Collections: Practice & Purpose (ART 573) | 3 | — |

-- Studio electives introduce students to the intellectual and conceptual issues and production methods of an array of practices that complement and expand the student's area of study.
-First-year MFA students must take studio electives at the 500 level; second-year students must take all art electives at the 600 level.
+- Art and design electives introduce students to the intellectual and conceptual issues and production methods of a broad array of practices that complement and expand the student's studio practice.
+First-year MFA students must take College of Art electives at the 500 level; second-year students must take all electives at the 600 level.

-Students may not register for courses in University College.
+- Students may not register for courses in the School of Continuing & Professional Studies.